avolution-dream/llm-story/README.md

 ## 🕹 Tasks (to be refined as a detailed doc)
 Major and mid-term goal: Improving the quality of the generated scripts and the derived prompts.

+- [ ] Add the story generation function.
+- [ ] Make this to be a streamlit app.
 - [ ] Scraping for more stories with different varieties.
 - [ ] Refining prompt engineering.
     - Pre-prompt engineering: few-shot demonstrations, instructions, reasoning techniques